dnbaker/dnbaker/README.md

 1. Practical randomized algorithms

-This ranges from libraries providing [sketch data structures](https://github.com/dnbaker/sketch) and [coresets](https://github.com/dnbaker/minocore), as well as projects using [random projections](https://github.com/dnbaker/frp) and [DCI](https://github.com/dnbaker/DCI).
+This ranges from libraries providing [sketch data structures](https://github.com/dnbaker/sketch) and [coresets](https://github.com/dnbaker/minicore), as well as projects using [random projections](https://github.com/dnbaker/frp) and [DCI](https://github.com/dnbaker/DCI).

-My work on coresets and clustering is primarily part of the [minocore](https://github.com/dnbaker/minocore) project, with the aims of providing a standard utility for coreset construction and weighted clustering, especially for exponential family models and shortest-paths metrics.
+My work on coresets and clustering is primarily part of the [minicore](https://github.com/dnbaker/minicore) project, with the aims of providing a standard utility for coreset construction and weighted clustering, especially for exponential family models and shortest-paths metrics.

 2. Computational Biology

-The [bonsai](https://github.com/dnbaker/bonsai) project provides methods for __metagenomic__ analysis, along with k-mer encoding/decoding and I/O, while the [Dashing](https://github.com/dnbaker/dashing) performs scalable sketching and comparison of sequence data.
+The [bonsai](https://github.com/dnbaker/bonsai) project provides methods for __metagenomic__ analysis, along with k-mer encoding/decoding and I/O, while the [Dashing](https://github.com/dnbaker/dashing2) performs scalable sketching and comparison of sequence data.

 [BMFtools](https://github.com/dnbaker/bmftools) performs molecular demultiplication over sequencing barcoded data, reducing error rates while eliminating redundant information.
 Designed for ctDNA, this method can reduce error rates by orders of magnitude, allowing confident detection of very rare events.

+[scavenger](https://github.com/dnbaker/scavenger) has rust implementations using tch-rs for VAEs for count-based data, applied to single-cell transcriptomics.

+I also co-developed [pbfusion](https://github.com/PacificBiosciences/pbfusion), a fast tool for characterizing transcriptional abnormalities.

 3. General C++